voxgibson/webmgeneral/README.md

 ![alt text](https://i.imgur.com/T8JO7HG.jpg)

-The program was written in Python3
+The program was written in Python.

-It uses ffmpeg to convert videos.
+It uses ffmpeg to convert videos to webms.

 The Windows portable versions were made using pyinstaller along with WinZip Self-Extractor.